Jiří Kulich: Playing career

-Kulich made his professional debut for HC Energie Karlovy Vary in the Czech Extraliga during the 2020–21 season where he appeared in eight games.
+Kulich made his professional debut for HC Energie Karlovy Vary in the Czech Extraliga during the 2020–21 season, where he appeared in eight games.
 During the 2021–22 season he recorded nine goals and five assists in 49 games.
-He was drafted in the first-round, 28th overall, by the Buffalo Sabres in the 2022 NHL Entry Draft.
+He was drafted in the first round, 28th overall, by the Buffalo Sabres in the 2022 NHL entry draft.

 On 15 July 2022, Kulich embarked on his North American career after he was signed to a three-year, entry-level contract with the Sabres.

+On 25 November 2023 during the 2023–24 season, Kulich made his NHL debut with the Sabres against the New Jersey Devils.

 International play

-Kulich represented the Czech Republic at the 2021 IIHF World U18 Championships where he appeared in four games.
+Kulich represented the Czech Republic under-18 team at the 2021 IIHF World U18 Championships where he appeared in four games.
 He again represented Czech Republic at the 2022 IIHF World U18 Championships where he served as captain.
 He led the tournament in goals with nine and was subsequently named tournament MVP.

-He represented the Czech Republic at the 2022 World Junior Ice Hockey Championships.
+He represented the Czech Republic national junior team at the 2022 World Junior Ice Hockey Championships.
 He again represented the Czech Republic at the 2023 World Junior Ice Hockey Championships where he recorded seven goals and two assists in seven games and won a silver medal.
+He again represented the Czech Republic at the 2024 World Junior Ice Hockey Championships where he recorded a team-leading six goals and six assists in seven games and won a bronze medal.